elijahimmer/zig-prompt/README.md

 Using it under MIT

 ### [wayland](https://wayland.freedesktop.org/)
-This includes is used for wayland-scanner and libwayland-client. (you know, how it actually displays windows).
+This is used for wayland-scanner, libwayland-client. (you know, how it actually displays windows).

 Using it under the X11 license, similar to the MIT License.

+We also use several different Wayland protocols, which are licensed under MIT.

 ## Tools Used
 ### [Zig](https://ziglang.org/)